 What’s the Problem with Sarah Young’s Devotional?

-I see that the danger is that her messages become a quick fix to seeking God’s guidance rather than meditating on the Word of God and waiting on Him to apply His Word to one’s own individual circumstance through obedience.
+The Danger: I, personally, see the danger is her messages can become a quick fix to seeking God’s guidance rather than meditating on the Word of God and waiting on Him to apply His Word to one’s own individual circumstance through obedience.

 Scripture: “Though one may be overpowered, two can defend themselves.
 A cord of three strands is not quickly broken.”
 Ecclesiastes 4:12

 There is safety and strength in the Body of Christ when we confess to one another our errors and remember to pray for one another.
-It is my prayer that by exposing this counterfeit to God’s Word, it will be a help and a warning to all who are seeking the Lord’s guidance and Truth.
+It is my prayer that by exposing what I believe is a counterfeit to God’s Word, it will be a help and a warning to all who are seeking the Lord’s guidance and Truth.

 There are many counterfeits to having a relationship with Jesus Christ, and I believe that Sarah Young’s messages are one of them.
 May the Lord through His grace and His Word, give you His wisdom and discernment concerning this matter (James 1: 2-5).